- 20th-Century U.S. Social and Political History

 Alumni Award for Excellence in Teaching, Virginia Tech, 2016.

-The Religious Left in Modern America: Doorkeepers of a Radical Faith, co-edited with Leilah Danielson and Doug Rossinow (New York: Palgrave Macmillan, forthcoming, 2018).
+The Religious Left in Modern America: Doorkeepers of a Radical Faith, co-edited with Leilah Danielson and Doug Rossinow (New York: Palgrave Macmillan, 2018).

 Radical Pacifism in Modern America: Egalitarianism and Protest (Philadelphia: University of Pennsylvania Press, 2006).